-The worst case scenario one can ever think of when travelling is forgetting your passport or being stuck at immigration and potentially missing your flight.
+The worst-case scenario one can ever think of when travelling is forgetting your passport or being stuck at immigration and potentially missing your flight.
 Luckily for us, Singaporeans have one of the strongest passports in the world.
 This allows us to take advantage of the e-gates or automated lanes to pass through immigration swiftly.

 To make your travels smoother, we’ve compiled a list of countries with e-gates that Singaporeans can use.

-The electronic gate system, or e-gate, are self-service immigration counters that allow eligible biometric passport holders to breeze through border controls.
+The electronic gate system, or e-gates, are self-service immigration counters that allow eligible biometric passport holders to breeze through border controls.
 Instead of manually having an immigration officer check your passport and let you through, e-gates use facial recognition to identify you, making the immigration process faster and smoother.

 However, most airports will require you to register online before using the e-gates.